EugeneHoran/FitHealthBetaGitRepo/README.md

 I am designing this application to be simple, smooth and clean.
 My goal is to create an application that helps users track their nutrition without all of the clutter.
 I look forward to seeing the development of this application and how it evolves.
 Any suggestions, let me know and I will add it in within the final project or send you a personalized version.

+**NOTES**
+- Project is coming along smoothly without any major issues.
+- Regret using an ORM due to its limits of handling large data changes.
+Going to start working on a SQLite database to have more control how the data is handled.
+- Google's Design Support Library has many bugs but noting too crazy that I was not able to manipulate to meet the guidelines other than TabLayout.
+The tab bounces when scrolling but it is a known issue that was reported and should be fixed with the next update.
+- Next part of the project, I would like to implement a run keeper using Google's Maps API.
+I already finised a rough draft of it but haven't spent much time to clean all the issues.

 [FatSecret REST API Documentation ](http://platform.fatsecret.com/api/Default.aspx?screen=rapih)

 Libraries included within Fit Health: